 What happens to service dogs when they retire?

 It’s not surprising that when it’s time for these dogs to retire, in most cases, they stay with the service dog user as a family pet and companion.
 Meanwhile, another dog assumes the service dog job.
 But there are some exceptions.
 “One is that guide dogs for people who are blind are often placed in another loving home where they can enjoy retirement, and another highly trained dog becomes the guide dog,” Burch says.
+Many of these dogs are heroes; some of whom saved the lives of veterans.

 Sometimes, clients choose not to keep the former service dog because they can’t afford the cost of caring for two dogs, according to Conley.
 Some people might live somewhere service dogs are OK, but pets are not.
 It could also come down to not having enough space for both dogs, among other reasons.
 If this happens, and the owner can’t keep their first service dog, the pup often goes with family or friends to maintain a relationship with the client.